 Risk categories and frequency of inspections

 The performance and potential pollution risk of the individual sewage management system to the environment and public health, along with its location (i.e. proximity to waterways or area of site), will determine the frequency of inspections.
 The risk categories are as follows:

-- High Risk systems or systems in high-risk areas will be given an “approval to operate” after an successful inspection for one (1) year, and may be subject to inspections during the duration of the approval to monitor the operation of the system, follow up on complaints and respond to unfavourable servicing reports submitted to Council by wastewater servicing technicians;
+- High Risk systems or systems in high-risk areas will be given a three (3) year “approval to operate” after a successful inspection, and may be subject to inspections during the duration of the approval to monitor the operation of the system, follow up on complaints and respond to unfavourable servicing reports submitted to Council by wastewater servicing technicians;

-- Low Risk systems will be given an “approval to operate” after an successful inspection for five (5) years, and will be subject to inspections during the duration when complaints are received, or when Council receives unfavourable servicing reports.
+- Low Risk systems will be given an a five (5) year “approval to operate” after a successful inspection, and will be subject to inspections during the duration when complaints are received, or when Council receives unfavourable servicing reports.

 Applying the abovementioned risk categories means more frequent inspections and application renewals for OSMS’ that have failed and/or are located in a particularly sensitive area.
 Council will assign risk categories at designate renewal times, following inspections and can change them with improvements or upgraded systems.

 With regard to the expiry of an “approval to operate”, Council will send out a reminder letter for renewal, and an inspection may be conducted and the approved fee is to be paid.

 Whilst Council previously accepted plumbers’ reports in lieu of Council inspection in the former Pittwater area (due to insufficient Council resources), this approach was inconsistent with the rest of the Northern Beaches and other NSW Councils.
 A determination was made to revert to an inspection and approval process more consistent with the Local Government Act, which was in place prior to 2013, in the former Pittwater Council.